DigijEth/rockwall_ubuntu_orangepi/README.md

 Just realized this was private.
 I have been really sick lately so it always seems like one step forward two steps backward.

-# Orange Pi 5 Plus Kernel Builder
+# Orange Pi 5 Plus Builder

 A comprehensive tool for building optimized Linux kernels for the Orange Pi 5 Plus with RK3588 SoC and Mali G610 GPU hardware acceleration support.